tableau/connector-plugin-sdk/docs/tdvt.md

 ## About running TDVT

-- When TDVT is installed as a Python module, invoke it as follows:
+- When TDVT is installed as a Python module, call it as a module:
-`python -m tdvt.tdvt`
+`$ python -m tdvt.tdvt`
 - Make sure you're using the correctly using Python 3 if you have multiple versions of python installed.
 - TDVT makes searches relative to the current working directory to find the config and setup files it needs.
 - Always run TDVT commands from the top-level directory of your generated folder structure.
 - Use double quotes to wrap arguments that contain spaces.

-`tdvt run mydb --generate` is used to update some config files.
+`python -m tdvt.tdvt run mydb --generate` is used to update some config files.
 You need to run it if you add a new data source or change your mydb.ini file.

 ## Test a new data source